apache/flink-web/_posts/2020-02-03-apache-beam-how-beam-runs-on-top-of-flink.md

 ### GroupByKey

 Most of the time it is useful to partition the data by a key.
 In Flink, this is done via the `keyBy()` API call.
 In Beam the `GroupByKey` transform can only be applied if the input is of the form `KV<Key, Value>`.
 Unlike Flink where the key can even be nested inside the data, Beam enforces the key to always be explicit.
 The `GroupByKey` transform then groups the data by key and by window which is similar to what `keyBy(..).window(..)` would give us in Flink.
 Beam has its own set of libraries to do that because Beam has its own set of window functions and triggers.
-Essentially, it is very similar to what the WindowOperator does in Flink.
+Essentially, GroupByKey is very similar to what the WindowOperator does in Flink.

 ### Flatten